 Missouri State University Abstract

-This study utilized Latent Semantic Analysis, a computational linguistic method, to evaluate the relationship between personality, gender, participants’ written personal statements and their written account of an ideal romantic partner.
-From participants’ writing samples, thematic cosines were calculated for each possible participant pair in both writing conditions.
-Participants also completed the Big Five Personality Questionnaire Short Form (Morizet 2014), a 50-item personality inventory which scored participants on Openness, Extraversion, Agreeableness, Conscientiousness and Emotional Stability.
-For this study, we utilized a Multilevel Model to determine if similarity in Openness, personal interest cosines and gender differences significantly predicted similar romantic cosines.
-Based on model comparisons, our final random intercepts model with predictors was the best-fit for our data; however, it was not significant (b = -0.15, SE = 0.17, AIC = -5344.34, p = 0.38).
-Moreover, the only significant predictor of romantic cosine similarity was Openness (b = 0.01, SE = 0.001, t(5484) = 2.39, p = 0.02).
-This suggests that close Openness scores predict similar romantic cosines.
-However, with an overall non-significant model, we refrain from drawing conclusions as to the size and reliability of Openness as a predictor for romantic preference in mate pairs.
+This study utilized Latent Semantic Analysis, to evaluate the relationship between personality and participants’ written personal account of an ideal romantic partner.
+From participants’ writing samples, thematic cosines (a measure of relatedness) were between each male and female participant in both writing conditions.
+Participants completed the Big Five Personality Questionnaire Short Form (Morizet 2014), a personality inventory which evaluated participants’ Openness, Extraversion, Agreeableness, Conscientiousness and Emotional Stability.
+For this study, we utilized five Multilevel Models to determine if similarity among two participants’ individual personality measures predicted similar romantic cosines.
+With the exception of Emotional Stability, models with random slopes and personality predictors were significantly better than intercept-only models.
+Of the predictor models, Extraversion, Agreeableness and Conscientiousness were statistically significant (using = .05).
+This suggests that similar personality scores are predicative of similar romantic cosines.
+It stands to reason, then, that persons with similar Extraversion, Agreeableness and Conscientiousness traits may often desire similar romantic situations and partners as presented in the writing prompt.

 The Interaction of Personality, Interest and Romantic Preference

-Sexual and romantic desirability are a vital in forming a basic unit of human culture: the mated pair.
-General preference for certain traits, such as intelligence and physical stature, contributed to the evolution of Homo sapiens as a species.
-However, romantic preference, broadly defined as an individual’s abstract set of sexual and socially favorable traits in a mate, is rarely aligned with concrete mating choices.
+Sexual and romantic desirability are vital in forming a basic unit of human culture, the mated pair.
+Through natural selection, general preference for certain traits, such as intelligence and physique, lead to our evolution as a species.
+However, romantic preference, which as an individual’s abstract set of sexual and socially favorable traits in a mate, is rarely aligned with concrete mating choices.
 Still, romantic preference defines many cultural phenomena.
 From beauty standards to courtship, sexual interaction and long-term relationships, our aggregate sexual preferences shape our environment in innumerable ways.